primesearch/cofact/README.md

 cofact can be run in one of three modes:

-1. Test a Fermat number for primality using Pepin's test.
-Then, if known factors are provided, use the Pepin residue to perform the Suyama probable primality (PRP) test on the cofactor.
+1. Test a Fermat number for primality using Pépin's test.
+Then, if known factors are provided, use the Pépin residue to perform the Suyama probable primality (PRP) test on the cofactor.
 This mode is selected if neither -cpr or -upr are specified on the command line.
 2. Perform all steps in mode 1.
 Also compare the Suyama A residue calculated by cofact to the A residue read from the proof file generated by mprime when testing the same cofactor.
 This mode is selected via -cpr on the command line.
 3. Read the Suyama A residue for a Fermat number from the mprime proof file (assumes it is correct), then perform the Suyama PRP test on the cofactor.
 This mode is selected via -upr on the command line.